mvysny/dynatest/README.md

 ### Conditional tests

+Remember, the block is pure Kotlin code.
+In fact it is a mini-DSL language, creating tests and groups.
-Simply call the `test()` function only when the condition applies.
+You call the `test()` function to create/register a test; if you don't call the function the test is simply not created.
 For example:

 ```kotlin
 class NativesTest : DynaTest({